 “Are you questioning my judgment?”

-Her heart thundered in her chest as her patience ran dry.
-She took quick breaths as courage to start her fight mustered inside of her.
+Her heart thundered in her chest.
+She took quick breaths as courage.

 “Well, is it right to keep a good boy from a family, Father?”

-His anger grew as darkness creeped through cracks in the room.
+His anger grew as darkness crept through cracks in the room.